-What we did….
+What we did

 Disaster relief is a national responsibility.

 So, on day 2 we met with the Mozambican government to discuss how we could help.
-It was very useful to make early links with the Mozambican government agency responsible.
+It was essential to make early links with the Mozambican government agency responsible.
 It is called the INGC, an abbreviation of the Portuguese for the “national institute for disaster management”.
 Their word is calamitades.
 Great word – for this really was a calamity!
 Immediately, they targeted us to Chinde.
 It is right in the delta of the mouth of the Zambezi river.
 The fourth largest river in Africa.
 Immediately we responded.

 So, we loaded the Mercy Air Squirrel helicopter.
 It is made in Europe it has a flat floor and a sliding door which is very useful for getting aid cargo in and out.
 It also has two cargo compartments behind the main cabin.
 Here you can see these being loaded with food for Chinde town.
 Food is one aid item.
 Shelter could be another.
 Doctors, vaccines or water purification tools may be others.
 This day it was food.
 The food was provided by the Mozambican government.
 They were great to deal with.

 People of Chinde were so grateful too.
 You can hear helicopters some way off.
 So even the mayor of the town turned out as we landed.
 Their town is surrounded by water.
 It normally supplied by boat.
 But when cyclones hit, boats can’t be used so helicopters are the only answer.
-Why not support us to bring help to needy communities by donating now?

 How you can help